 Here are some of my top tips to remember when brining your salmon:

-What Is The Curing Process For Salmon and Pellicle Formation?
+What Is The Curing Process For Salmon?

 While the salmon is curing it is the perfect time to add additional herbs or spices.
 This will give the salmon a more in depth flavor and also a more interesting appearance.